cuba-labs/java-electron-tutorial/README.md

 startUp();
 ```

-Here we use `minimal-request-promise` package to check if an application has started, install it using NPM (we call npm/npx commands from `src/main/electron` directory):
+Here we use the `minimal-request-promise` package to check if an application has started, install it using NPM (we call npm/npx commands from `src/main/electron` directory):

 > npm install minimal-request-promise

-In order to stop the Java part we will use `tree-kill` package.
+In order to stop the Java part, we will use `tree-kill` package.
 Install it:

 > npm install tree-kill